How to get local channels without cable

 Use an antenna

 An HD antenna is the most surefire way to get access to the local channels in your area without paying a dime.
-Availability and number of local channels you receive through an antenna varies, so it’s a good idea to use SLING's local channel finder to see what’s available for you.
+Availability and number of local channels you receive through an antenna varies by location.

 - HD antennas range in price from $10 to $90, depending on the quality and signal range